smart-data-lake/getting-started/presentation/lecture_notes.md

       2022-08-04 10:56:28 INFO  HadoopFileActionDAGRunStateStore - updated state into file:/mnt/data/state/succeeded/SDLB_training.24.1.json [main]
       2022-08-04 10:56:28 INFO  LocalSmartDataLakeBuilder$ - sleeping 5 seconds for synchronous streaming trigger interval [main]
     ```

-## Execution Modes
-for Actions there are different execution modes, including various incremental modes, e.g.:
-  * `SparkStreamingMode`
-    - single action streaming
-      + action -> executionMode -> SparkStreamingMode
-  * see other execution modes ... explore Schema Viewer and explore the SDL code
-    - PartitionDiffMode, FailNoPartitionValuesMode, ...
+**Note**: there is also the `SparkStreamingMode` you may want to use for the action

 ## Parallelism
 Distinguish 2 types of parallelism:
   - within a spark job: the amount of Spark tasks, controlled by global option `    "spark.sql.shuffle.partitions" = 2`
-  - parallel running DAG actions of SDLB, by default serial, one by one action
+  - parallel running DAG actions of SDLB, by default serial, *one by one* action
     + see `Action~download-airports[FileTransferAction]: Exec started` and `Action~download-deduplicate-departures[DeduplicateAction]`
     + use command line option `--parallelism 2` to run both tasks in parallel. compare: